 At application stage, we will ask you to declare any unspent convictions.
 We will also ask you to comply with independent checks by an authorised body (this will be an organisation that is tasked with providing security checks for most public sector organisations).

 If you have an unspent conviction, we’ll review its nature, but this will not necessarily prevent you from getting the job.

 This agreement ensures you’re aware of, and that you confirm your understanding of, your legal obligations and responsibilities to maintain confidentiality of census information.
 This agreement falls within the terms of the Statistics and Registration Service Act 2007, both during and after any involvement and/or employment related to the Census 2021.

 Please note, you will not be able to undertake census work until you have agreed to the terms and conditions of a Census Confidentiality Undertaking.

 As part of ONS commitment to be a Disability Confident Leader employer, all disabled applicants who meet the essential criteria for a job vacancy will be interviewed (subject to availability).
-To be included in the recruitment process you will need to declare that you have a *disability at the beginning of the application process and indicate if you require any reasonable adjustments.
+To be included in the recruitment process you will need to declare that you've a *disability at the beginning of the application process and indicate if you require any reasonable adjustments.

 *Definition of disability under the Equality Act 2010 here

 Our recruitment processes are underpinned by the principle of selection for appointment on merit, based on fair and open competition.
 This is outlined in the Civil Service Code, which you can find here civilservicecommission.independent.gov.uk